SebastienWae/debugging-42/docs/debuggers/lldb.md

 (lldb) breakpoint set --name main --condition 'strcmp(argv[1], "hello") == 0'
 ```

-Both count and condition can be combined, but the condition will be evaluated first.

 ### Watchpoints

-Watchpoints are a special breakpoint that will trigger when the value of a variable or an address is read or changed.
+Watchpoints are a special breakpoint that will trigger when the value of a variable or an address is changed or read.

-You create them with the `watchpoint set` command, but instead of defining a line or function; you define a variable or address.
+You create them with the `watchpoint set` command.
+Instead of defining a line or function, you define a variable or an address.

 `watchpoint set variable` takes the name of a variable in the current frame, and `watchpoint set expression` takes an [expression](/debuggers/lldb#expressions) used to evaluate the address.